logsem/aneris/README.md

 ### Section 2

 #### Section 2.1

-     - Definition of Obligations Model
+    - Definition of Obligations Model (Fig. 6): lawyer/lawyer/obligations/obligations_model.v
-	   - parameters
-	   - state
-       - transitions
+	   - OM parameters: typeclass ObligationsParams
+	   - OM state: record ProgressState.
+	     Well-formedness condition is defined in lawyer/lawyer/obligations/obligations_wf.v, record om_st_wf.
+       - OM transitions: definition om_trans
-	   - Trillium model
+	   - OM as a Trillium model: definition ObligationsModel
 	 - Example programs
+	   Each example program from Section 2.1 has a subfolder X in lawyer/lawyer/examples/.
+	   Inside of it, the X.v file contains the verification of the program, and X_adequacy.v proves the meta-level property about the execution of that program.
+	   Unless said otherwise, the property we prove is termination under fair scheduler.
-	   - Statically-determined Bound (Fig. 1): lawyer/lawyer/examples/const_term/
+	   - Statically-determined Bound (Fig. 1): const_term/ subfolder
-	     const_term.v contains verification of the program from Fig. 1. const_term_adequacy.v shows that this program execution time is linear wrt. the value of N argument.
+		 The proved property is execution time being linear wrt. the value of N argument.
-	   - Runtime-determined Bound (Fig. 2): lawyer/lawyer/examples/rt_bound/
+	   - Runtime-determined Bound (Fig. 2): rt_bound/ subfolder
-	     rt_bound.v contains verification of the program from Fig. 2. rt_bound_adequacy.v shows that this program terminates under fair scheduler.
 	   - Blocking example (Fig. 3)
 	     We don't verify this exact example: it is a simplified version of Fig. 5, which is verified (see below).
-	   - Delaying example (Fig. 4)
+	   - Delaying example (Fig. 4): lf_counter/ subfolder
-	     lf_counter.v contains verification of the program from Fig. 4. lf_counter_adequacy.v shows that this program terminates under any scheduler.
+	     The proved property is termination under any scheduler.
-	   - Fork example (Fig. 5)
+	   - Fork example (Fig. 5): nondet/ folder
-	     nondet.v contains verification of the program from Fig. 5. nondet_adequacy.v shows that this program terminates under fair scheduler.
 	 - Finite branching of OM (Lemma 2.1): lawyer/lawyer/obligations/obligations_fin_branch.v, lemma om_trans_locale_approx.
 	   Note that it restricts the domain of obligations mapping, instead of phases mapping.
 For well-formed states, these restrictions are equivalent.

 #### Section 2.2

      - Definition of traces: lawyer/fairness/inftraces.v, definition trace.
 	 - Definitions of trace state and label lookups: lawyer/fairness/trace_lookup.v, definitions state_lookup and label_lookup correspondingly.
      - Definition of trace validity: lawyer/fairness/inftraces.v, definition trace_valid; also see lawyer/fairness/trace_lookup.v, lemma trace_valid_steps''.
      - Operational semantics of Lambda: lawyer/heap_lang/lang.v
-     - Refinement relation (definitions 1 and 2).
+     - Refinement relation (definitions 1, 2 and 4).
 	   Our implementation of refinement proceeds slightly differently compared to the paper presentation.
+	   1. The state relation in paper (Definition 1) consists of two parts: sameThreads and liveThreads.
+Contrary, the Rocq version (lawyer/lawyer/obligations/obligations_adequacy.v, definition obls_st_rel) only includes the latter.
+	      Indeed, sameThreads is not explicitly used for proving termination, which is the main purpose of the refinement we establish.
+	      However, sameThreads is used to /establish/ the refinement (lawyer/lawyer/obligations/obligations_adequacy.v, lemma no_obls_live_tids) as a part of proving AlwaysHolds.
+Therefore, we keep this condition as a part of trace interpretation (see lawyer/lawyer/obligations/obligations_em.v, definition threads_own_obls).
+	   2. The finite trace refinement in paper (Definition 2) is defined by placing restrictions on every transition in both traces.
+	      Contrary, the Rocq implementation proceeds in two steps.
-	   1. We maintain, in Iris, the fact that the thread represented on physical and model level are the same (sameThreads in Definition 1): lawyer/lawyer/obligations/obligations_em.v, definition threads_own_obls.
+	      1. We start by defining the notion of "valid evolution step" (lawyer/lawyer/obligations/obligations_em.v, definition obls_valid_evolution_step) that intuitively captures the "lock-step" relation between physical and model steps.
-	   2. We define a notion of "valid evolution step" denoting a pair of physical and model taken by the same thread, ending in pair of states related by sameThreads (Definition 2, the part about states and labels correspondence).
-	   *********TODO************** + def 4
+	      2. Then, we show that the proof of weakest precondition implies intensional refinement (see Trillium paper for definition) of the specific relation on pairs of physical and model traces.
+Namely, the last transitions of such traces must form a valid evolution step.
+		  3. Then, we show that this intensional refinement in fact implies the refinement from Definition 4 (minus the sameThreads part discussed above).
+		  See lawyer/heap_lang/simulation_adequacy.v, comment inside of strong_simulation_adequacy_traces lemma that discusses points 2 and 3 above.
      - Relative image-finiteness of refinement relation (Lemma 2.2): lawyer/lawyer/obligations/obligations_adequacy.v, lemma obls_sim_rel_FB.
 	 - OM starting state (definition 3): lawyer/lawyer/obligations/obligations_em.v, definition obls_sim_rel_FB.
 	   Note that it applies to physical states with potentially more than one thread and therefore assigns distinct phases to each of them.
      - General trace fairness (definition 5): lawyer/fairness/fairness.v, definition fair_by' (and its legacy equivalent fair_by).
 Also see the lemma fair_by'_weakly_fair in the same file for equivalence with more common notion of weak fairness.